Information Technology (IT)

 IT 1500.
 Cloud Fundamentals.
 1 Hour.

 This course will provide students an introduction to the cloud. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to 1.
 Demonstrate knowledge of AWS Cloud concepts.
 2. Create and utilize cloud resources.
 3. Apply security and compliance knowledge within the AWS Cloud.
 4. Describe the core AWS services.
 5. Explain the economics of the AWS Cloud.
 Course Fee required.
+Prerequisites: Math 1050 or higher (Grade C or higher) or equivalent placement score qualifying for enrollment in MATH 1060, or IT1100 (Grade C or higher).
 FA, SP.

 IT 2300.
 Database Design & Management.
 3 Hours.